Stillwater, Oklahoma: History

 On Christmas Eve, 1890, the legislature of Oklahoma Territory passed a bill certifying Stillwater as the land grant college site.
 In 1894, Oklahoma Agricultural and Mechanical College held a dedication of its first brick building, Assembly Building, later known as Old Central.
 Between 1889 and statehood, Stillwater grew.
 By statehood in 1907, downtown Stillwater was home to more than 50 buildings including several banks, churches, grocery stores, hotels, and department stores.

 The first newspaper was the Stillwater Gazette; telephone and gas service arrived in 1899; and the Eastern Oklahoma Railroad arrived in 1900.

+Around this time, direct descendants of Johann Sebastian Bach began to reside in Stillwater, through his eldest son Wilhelm Friedemann Bach and his illegitimate grandchild.

 The population in 1917 was 3,000 and by World War II it had grown to more than 10,000.
-During the war, town leaders’ aim was to convert Oklahoma A&M into a war training center.
+During the war, town leaders' aim was to convert Oklahoma A&M into a war training center.
 They succeeded in creating 12 training units that involved bringing nearly 40,000 service men and women to Stillwater.
 The WAVES (Women's Accepted for Volunteer Emergency Service) was the largest with 10,000 participants.
 Quonset huts were dotted across town and barracks occupied the site where Stillwater Medical Center and the CareerTech headquarters are now.
 This vast operation tided the city through the war and served as a base for a healthy economy in the postwar period.
 In 1952, the Industrial Foundation was established and its trustees worked to bring new industry to town: Moore Plant in 1966, Swan Hose in 1968, Mercury Marine in 1973, National Standard plant in 1988, World Color Press in 1974 and Armstrong World Industries, Inc. in 1988.
 The census of 2000, the population was 39,065; however, the population was adjusted to 46,156 in 2009.

-It was one of the 100 Best Places to Live in 2010, according to CNN Money Magazine.

 Government

-The City of Stillwater operates under a council-manager government system, in which an elected city council is responsible for making policy, passing ordinances and approving the city's budget.
+The City of Stillwater operates under a council–manager government system, in which an elected city council is responsible for making policy, passing ordinances and approving the city's budget.
 The council appoints a city manager who implements the policies adopted by the council.

 The city council meets the first and third Monday of the month in the Council Room at the Stillwater Municipal Building, 723 S. Lewis.

 Stillwater does not have city council districts; instead, it has general elections every year.
 The mayor and councilors are elected to three-year or four-year terms with at least one of the five seats up for election in April every year.
 Any person elected to the office of mayor or council member after January 1, 2017, is eligible to serve no more than 12 years on the council.
 Years served do not need to be consecutive.
 The vice mayor is elected by the council members and acts as mayor during mayor's absence.